 - 1 teaspoon ground caraway seeds

-- 1 cup chicken stock or water
+- 1 cup beef stock or water

-- Salt to taste
+- Salt and black pepper to taste

 - Optional: sour cream for serving